brummell/AdvancedLaneFinding/README.md

 | 203, 720      | 320, 720      |
 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image4]